 What are some alternatives to the Razer Barracuda X?

 If you don’t want to cross that $100 line, but you want something with more control options, the SteelSeries Arctis 1 Wireless sports pretty much identical features to the Barracuda X. It has the same kind of USB-C dongle, and comparable battery life.
 However, it also supports SteelSeries’ Engine app, which lets you set custom EQ profiles and check the exact battery life (something you can’t actually do with the Barracuda X).
 If you’re willing to pay a bit more, we recommend springing for the Arctis 7+ Wireless instead.

-If you’re really attached to this price range, but you want more features, you’re better off looking at wired options.
-For the same price, the Razer BlackShark V2 brings a whole lot more features on PC, and better isolation.
-For $30 more, the Logitech G Pro X brings a wide array of features, swappable ear pads and cables, and a microphone software suite with tons of options.
+If you’re really attached to this price range, but want more features, you’re better off looking at wired options.
+For the same price, the Razer BlackShark V2 brings a whole lot more features to PC, and better isolation.
+For $30 USD more, the Logitech G Pro X brings a wide array of features, swappable ear pads and cables, and a microphone software suite with tons of options.